 Data Equity Principles – CDC Foundation offers brief videos about the importance of health equity.

 Additional Resources Available

-TIP 46: Substance Use Treatment: Administrative Issues in Outpatient Treatment from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Though the guide is comprehensive for outpatient services, it provides guideline and discussion about cultural competence in programs focused at addressing substance use treatment needs.
+- TIP 46: Substance Use Treatment: Administrative Issues in Outpatient.
+Treatment from the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Guidance from the National Institute of Health for “Clear Communication” and Cultural Respect.
+- Guidance from the National Institute of Health (NIH) for “Clear Communication” and Cultural Respect.

 Goals of the Magellan Cultural Competency Plan

 - Enable staff and affiliated providers to deliver culturally competent care in an effective, understandable, and respectful manner that is compatible with the Members’ cultural health beliefs, practices, and preferred language.
 Services are designed to affirm and respect the worth of the individual and the individual’s dignity.

 - Address the need for cultural competency through a combination of specific recruitment and training strategies.

 - Implement strategies at all levels of the organization to recruit, retain, and promote a diverse staff and leadership that are representative of the demographic characteristics of the service area in both the provider network and Magellan staffing.
 This includes targeted recruitment efforts if deficiencies are identified.